stele1 Spec

 Terrain (climb.terrain)

-this respresents the type of rock climbing as a climber progresses the "from" value increases from 0 (the start of the climb) towards 1 (the end of the climb) and each segment must be in order
+this represents the type of rock climbing as a climber progresses the "from" value increases from 0 (the start of the climb) towards 1 (the end of the climb) and each segment must be in order, strictly increasing Always start at 0, assume that the last segment continues to 1.

 Examples